dimagi/commcare-hq/PRODUCTION-INSTALL.md

 Replace both occurrences of `myserver` above with a name for your deployment and both occurences of `<my server ip>` with the IP address of your server.

-You can almost just copy or rename the `def india()` block, but note that it contains some legacy settings that are removed above.

 ### Create Postgres user and database

+Now we will run our first fabric task.
+For all fabric tasks, be sure to specify the name of the user you created above when prompted for a username.

-This will create the `cchq` Postgres user (or whatever you have specified as `env.sudo_user`) and `commcare-hq_myserver` database on the remote server by SSH-ing in and running the necessary commands.
-Be sure to specify the name of the user you created above when prompted for a username.
+This will prompt you for a password to create a `cchq` Postgres user (or whatever username you have specified as `env.sudo_user`), and create a `commcare-hq_myserver` database on the remote server by SSH-ing in and running the necessary commands.

    fab myserver create_pg_user
    fab myserver create_pg_db